carpentries-lab/metagenomics-analysis/_episodes/02-assessing-read-quality.md

 ~~~
 {: .output}

-This decompresion didn't work.
+This decompression didn't work.
 It identified the first file and got a warning
 message for the other `.zip` files.
 This is because `unzip`
 expects to get only one zip file as input.
 We could go through and
 unzip each file one at a time, but this is very time-consuming and